 When A/B testing individual emails, you can test things like subject line, discounts, and email content.
 You can even figure out whether, say, plain-text emails perform better than image-heavy HTML emails.
+Keep in mind that A/B testing cannot currently be used for SMS flow messages.

 Flow email A/B testing is the process of: